moekimora/lostinstarrail/README.md

   - See Time now has an additional 3 second wait before the image shows up (I'm planning to be able to customize this variable also).
   - Removed Penacony.

+## v1.1.14
+- Some code optimizations
+- Several changes
+  - UI Updates for better visuals
+  - New setting: Hold (Time delayed before the round starts)

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.